asahicantu/az400/labs/Lab19.md

     > Note: For more information on the site, see https://docs.microsoft.com/en-us/azure/devops/demo-gen.

-Click Sign in and sign in using the email asahi_cantuRCO1X@gdcs0.com and password oXg3ekBnrnTTdfeO.
+Click Sign in and sign in using the email as [username] and the password [password]

 If required, on the Azure DevOps Demo Generator page, click Accept to accept the permission requests for accessing your Azure DevOps subscription.